yangsong24/yangsong24/README.md

 ![alt text](https://github.com/yangsong24/yangsong24/blob/main/nn.png)

 - 👋 Hi, I’m Yatharth
-- 👀 I’m an undergraduate in Telecommunication engineering.
+- 👀 I’m a graduate student in Electrical Engineering at Columbia University.
-- 🌱 I’m intersted in deep learning applications and combining telcommunication with deep learning.
+- 🌱 I’m interested in deep learning applications and combining telcommunication with deep learning.
  I have also interests in computer vision, data science and cyber security.
  - 💥 I'm an explorer in the field of computer science.